 So that was last year.
 If you like warm winters with hardly any snow and lower utility and gas bills, you were probably in heaven.
 But each season is different, and it’s time to jump into this one.

 ***THIS IS WHERE THE TALK GETS TECHNICAL AS I DIVE INTO THE ATMOSPHERIC PLAYERS FOR THIS SEASON.
 IF YOU WISH TO SKIP THIS PORTION, SCROLL DOWN TO “THE WINTER FORECAST”***

 1.)
 EL NINO/LA NINA (EL NINO-SOUTHERN OSCILLATION)

-Chances are you’ve probably heard about “El Nino” and “La Nina” since these two often steal the headlines.
-Basically, El Nino refers to an abnormal warming of the sea surface water in the Central Pacific ocean off the South American coast.
-When those same waters show cooling, it’s “La Nina” that is present.
-If the water temperature at the sea surface is right at or close to normal, neither El Nino nor La Nina is present.
+You’ve probably heard the terms “El Niño” and “La Niña”.
+Basically, El Niño is an abnormal warming of the sea surface water in the Central Pacific ocean off the South American coast.
+When those same waters cool, it’s a “La Niña” condition.
+If the water temperature at the sea surface is right at or close to normal, neither El Niño nor La Niña is present.
 That’s what we call an “ENSO Neutral” condition.
-Such was the case last season.

 *Imagery courtesy of NOAA

 Last year, most models/ensembles forecast a weak to moderate La Niña lasting through winter.
 That didn’t materialize, however, and we wound up with a “neutral” season.
 One could argue the lack of signal might have been another reason for last season being so mild, although some trace it back to the “leftovers” from the previous season’s strong El Niño.
 At any rate, it appears we should hang on to La Niña conditions for awhile, although a trend to more neutral conditions seems likely toward the end of winter.